aimms/documentation/webui/widget-options.rst

     * a procedure with two arguments, both with the same domain as the identifer :token:`X`.
 The first argument should be a numeric parameter, and will hold a 1 for each tuple that was changed.
 The second argument should have the same type as the :token:`X` and will hold the old value for such a tuple, the changed value can be obtained via :token:`X`.

   The latter form can be used, for instance, to detect which tasks in a Gantt chart has moved, or to act upon a block edit in a table.
-* :token:`X_text` to hold additional text to be shown within the graphical element associated with a data tuple.
+* :token:`X_text` to hold additional text to be shown within the DOM element associated with a data tuple.
 This option is currently only supported by the Gantt chart.
+The CSS classes defined via the annotations identifier of the identifier :token:`X` itself will also be set for text displayed in the associated DOM element.
+You can use this, for instance, to change the styling of the displayed text of elements you want your end-users to pay extra attention to.

 Filters
 -------